cdbale/Hackathon/README.md

 [3] European Data Protection Board Guidelines 04/2020 onthe use of location data and contact tracing tools in the context of the COVID-19 outbreak, 2020.04.21.

 [4] The California Consumer Privacy Act of 2018, Cal.
 Civ.
 Code § 1798.100, <em>et seq.</em>

+[5] Harvey, S. J. (2013).
+Smart Meters, Smarter Regulation: Balancing Privacy and Innovation in the Electric Grid.
+UCLA L. Rev., 61, 2068.

+[6] Fienberg, S. E. (2013).
+Is the Privacy of Network Data an Oxymoron?.
+Journal of Privacy and Confidentiality, 4(2).

+[7] Karwa, V., & Slavković, A. B. (2012, September).
+Differentially private graphical degree sequences and synthetic graphs.
+In International Conference on Privacy in Statistical Databases (pp. 273-285).
+Springer, Berlin, Heidelberg.

+[8] Li, B., Karwa, V., Slavković, A., & Steorts, R. C. (2018).
+A Privacy Preserving Algorithm to Release Sparse High-dimensional Histograms.
+Journal of Privacy and Confidentiality, 8(1).

+[9] Stutzman, F. D., Gross, R., & Acquisti, A. (2013).
+Silent listeners: The evolution of privacy and disclosure on Facebook.
+Journal of privacy and confidentiality, 4(2), 2.

+[10] Norton Rose Fulbright (2020).
+Contact tracing apps: A new world for data privacy.
+Accessed on May 17, 2020 from https://www.nortonrosefulbright.com/en/knowledge/publications/d7a9a296/contact-tracing-apps-a-new-world-for-data-privacy

+[11] Tsang, Samantha (2020).
+Here are the contact tracing apps being deployed around the world.
+Accessed on May 20, 2020 from https://iapp.org/news/a/here-are-the-contact-tracing-apps-being-employed-around-the-world/